vinayciba/MRF/README.md

 MRF can be used in batch mode (command line usage only) to analyze multiple query genomes against a single reference genome.

-To see the available opitons, run the following command.
+To see the available options, run the following command.

     bash batch-run-mrf-wrapper.sh -h